robyftp/Tree/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## What do you call a boy who stopped digging holes?
+Douglas.